 Performance of Kan is enhanced with several optimizations that are applicable to other systems of this kind.
 The thread pool is an oft-implemented construct that reduces the cost of creating threads.
 Even this simple construct provides a measurable increase in performance.
 We have also implemented a thread inlining feature, which turns asynchronous method calls into synchronous method calls to avoid thread context switch costs.
 This optimization is not universally applicable, since in the extreme it would serialize an application.
 However, it can provide substantial savings when a parent thread spawns many short-lived children.
-Pointer swizzling nearly eliminates the overhead of managing global objects when those objects are local to the caller, giving close to Java method calls made.
+Pointer swizzling nearly eliminates the overhead of managing global objects when those objects are local to the caller, giving close to Java method call performance.
+Finally, the typing of objects allows the system to reduce the number of remote method calls made.
 As the number of local calls climbs, the other optimizations have a greater chance to make an impact, resulting in still further improvements in performance.